silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 As with the `cow release` command, this step is broken down into the following subtasks which are invoked in sequence:

 * `release:tag` Each module will have the appropriate tag applied (except the theme).
-* `release:push` The temporary release branches and all tags are pushed up to origin on github.
+All tags are pushed up to origin on github.
 * `release:archive` This will generate a new tar.gz and zip archive, each for cms and framework-only installations.
 These will be copied to the root folder of the release directory, although the actual build will be created in temporary